ArchieNshindano/CBU-IOT-Tractor-Demo-/README.md

 # CBU-IOT-Tractor-Demo-
 CBU IOT Tractor Demo  is an exciting Internet of Things (IoT) project that allows you to control two LEDs remotely using Firebase plus retrieving temperature.
+This repository is for an android app.

 Here is the ESP code below